 The ESU recruits volunteers for 10-week terms, twice a year, with the aim of improving confidence and ability through conversation.
-Those interested in applying should complete an online application form and a voluntary monitoring form.
+During the application period, those interested will be required complete an online application form with an optional monitoring form.
 Successful candidates will then be invited for an informal interview with a member of the ESU’s international team.
 Those selected will be matched with clients by the Helen Bamber Foundation, following an induction evening at their headquarters.

 Volunteers meet clients on an informal one-to-one basis, for approximately one hour each week.
 The hours are entirely flexible but we ask that volunteers commit to 10 sessions.
 Pairs meet in public places around London, and the ESU contributes towards any expenses for both volunteers and clients.